horntell/api-docs/source/index.md

 ### Handling Errors

-Our SDK for PHP can throw exceptions for many reasons, like network issues, validation errors, authentication errors, etc. We strongly recommend always trying to gracefully handle exceptions from our API.
+Our SDKs can throw exceptions/errors for many reasons, like network issues, validation errors, authentication errors, etc. We strongly recommend always trying to gracefully handle these exceptions.

 # Versioning